malinhanak/common-word/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

+If you do have serve installed globally you also serve the build version as a local static page, for more check out: https://www.npmjs.com/package/serve